Hilti-Research/hilti-slam-challenge-2023/documentation/hardware/Handheld.md

 | ring      | uint8 array  | The index of the laser diode which captured the point, 0 to 31.                         |

 #### /alphasense/cam0/image_raw
 The camera topics of type [`sensor_msgs/Image`](http://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/Image.html) provide the image data for the sensors at 10Hz.
 The image dimensions are `720x540`.
-The `<DIRECTION>` refers to where the respective camera is oriented.
 The topics and frames are as follows:

 | Direction | Topic                      | Frame ID           |
 |-----------|----------------------------|--------------------|